The Ultimate Guide to Your WRX Exhaust Sound - Crawford Performance

 One critical factor to consider is how an exhaust sounds during a cold start versus when you’re cruising.
 When your engine is cold, it runs a richer fuel mixture and the idle is higher, which can make even a moderately loud exhaust sound "stupid loud," as some owners put it.
 This can be a real concern if you have close neighbors or leave for work early in the morning.
 However, once the engine warms up and settles into a normal idle, the sound mellows out considerably.
 Always listen to sound clips of both cold starts and warm cruising to get a complete picture of what to expect.

-Balancing Performance, Sound, and Quality
+How to Balance Performance, Sound, and Build Quality

 Choosing the right exhaust is about more than just making your WRX louder; it’s about finding the perfect harmony between power, acoustics, and durability.
 A great exhaust system enhances your driving experience without introducing unwanted side effects like excessive drone or a cheap, tinny sound.
 The goal is to select a system that not only delivers tangible performance improvements but also produces a tone you’ll love to hear every time you turn the key.
 It’s a balance of upgrading your car’s sound profile while ensuring the quality and performance meet your standards for daily driving or track days.